Very Nice, Very Nice

 Very Nice, Very Nice is a Canadian avant-garde collage film made by Arthur Lipsett in 1961, and produced by the National Film Board of Canada.

 Plot

-Thoughts about day-to-day life interpreted through snapshots and sound collages pondering if life is better than it was thirty years ago.
+Thoughts about the day-to-day life interpreted through snapshots and sound collages pondering if life is better than it was thirty years ago.

 Production

 While working at the National Film Board, Lipsett collected pieces of audio from the waste bins and pieced them together as a hobby.
 When his friends heard the product of this they suggested that he add images to it.
 The result was this film.

 Reception

 Very Nice, Very Nice was nominated for the Academy Award for Best Live Action Short Film at the 34th Academy Awards.

 Legacy

 Stanley Kubrick wrote to Lipsett to praise Very Nice, Very Nice, stating that it was "the most imaginative and brilliant uses of the movie screen and soundtrack that I have ever seen."
 Kubrick asked him to create a trailer for his upcoming Dr. Strangelove.
 Lipsett declined Kubrick's offer.
 Pablo Ferro eventually went on to direct the trailer himself; however, Lipsett's influence on Kubrick is clearly visible in the released trailer.

 By 1970, the film had 200 prints in circulation.
 It is often shown at film festivals and in film schools.
 American experimental filmmaker Stan Brakhage was given a copy of the film at one point.